-- (a) Three judges shall be appointed and designated A, B and C and shall assume the judging positions as detailed in the diagram. - (b) Judging of each team shall not commence until that team is 8 10 paces from the wheel which it is approaching. - (c) Each judge shall move from side to side, alternatively left to right, and right to left, viewing each team once only for deductions sequentially as detailed in 10.5.6 (d). - (d) Each judge shall record faults on the following basis:
+- (a) Three judges shall be appointed and designated A, B and C and shall assume the judging positions as detailed in the diagram. - (b) Judging of each team shall not commence until that team is 8-10 paces from the wheel which it is approaching. - (c) Each judge shall move from side to side, alternatively left to right, and right to left, viewing each team once only for deductions sequentially as detailed in 10.5.6 (d). - (d) Each judge shall record faults on the following basis: - (i) Rear rank unit not directly behind drum unit and/or drum unit incorrect distance from reel 1 fault - (ii) Team unit in rear rank not directly behind rear handle unit and/or rear handle unit not directly behind front handle unit.......
+1 fault

-(i) Rear rank unit not directly behind drum unit and/or drum unit incorrect distance from reel 1 fault (ii) Team unit in rear rank not directly behind rear handle unit and/or rear handle unit not directly behind front handle unit 1 fault (iii) Standard bearer or belt person off alignment in relation to centre of reel 1 fault (iv) Belt person not directly behind standard bearer 1 fault (v) Team unit in rear rank not directly behind rear handle unit and/or rear handle unit 1 fault
+- (iv) Belt person not directly behind standard bearer 1 fault - (v) Team unit in rear rank not directly behind rear handle unit and/or rear handle unit not directly behind front handle unit.......
+1 fault

+Section 10 - March Past Event
-(vi) Rear rank unit not directly behind drum unit and/or drum unit incorrect distance from reel1 fault

-10.5.7 Body Carriage and Presentation

-(a) Body carriage shall be as detailed in drill procedures 10.2.1 (a) (i).
+(vi) Rear rank unit not directly behind drum unit and/or drum unit incorrect distance from reel 1 fault 10.5.7 Body Carriage and Presentation (a) Body carriage shall be as detailed in drill procedures 10.2.1 (a) (i).
 Presentation of the standard, reel, caps and dress shall be assessed for overall appearance and uniformity.

-Judging (maximum Section deduction 13 points)

-(a) Three judges shall be appointed and designated A, B and C and shall assume the judging positions as detailed in the diagram.

-(b) Each judge shall allot faults on the following basis:

-- (i) Incorrect body carriage per person.....1 fault (Maximum per team 12 points)
+Judging (maximum Section deduction 13 points) Three judges shall be appointed and designated A, B and C and shall assume the judging (a) positions as detailed in the diagram. (b) Each judge shall allot faults on the following basis: (i) (Maximum per team 12 points) (ii) Team not presenting themselves in uniform dress or of untidy appearance 1 fault (Maximum deduction per team 1 point)

-10.5.8 Length of Pace
+Length of Pace 10.5.8

-(a) Length of pace shall be determined by checking the standard bearer marching over a measured distance of 4.7m during which time the standard bearer should not march less than nine paces or more than eleven paces.
+Length of pace shall be determined by checking the standard bearer marching (a) over a measured distance of 4.7m during which time the standard bearer should not march less than nine paces or more than eleven paces.
 Any team forced to march at an incorrect length of pace through the action of the preceding team shall not be penalised.

-- (a) Three judges shall be appointed and designated A, B and C and shall assume the judging positions as detailed in the diagram. - (b) Each judge shall allot faults on the following basis: - (i) Incorrect length of pace......
-4 faults

-(Standard Bearer marching less than 9 paces or more than 11 paces over 4.7m or 3.6m for U14 and under.)
+- Three judges shall be appointed and designated A, B and C and shall assume the judging (a) positions as detailed in the diagram. - (b) Each judge shall allot faults on the following basis: - (i) (Standard Bearer marching less than 9 paces or more than 11 paces over 4.7m or 3.6m for U14 and under.)